wanghanbinpanda/wanghanbinpanda.github.io/_pages/about.md

   - /about.html
 ---

 I am currently a second-year Master’s student at National Engineering Research Center for Software Engineering, Peking University.
-Previously, I had the fortune to collaborate with researchers from [NEUIR](https://neuir.github.io/), [THUNLP](https://nlp.csai.tsinghua.edu.cn/), [ModelBest(面壁智能)](https://modelbest.cn/) and [Shanghai AI Lab](https://www.shlab.org.cn/).
-My research interests include Code Intelligence, LLM Reasoning, and LLM Agent.
+Previously, I had the fortune to collaborate with researchers from[THUNLP](https://nlp.csai.tsinghua.edu.cn/), [Shanghai AI Lab](https://www.shlab.org.cn/), and [ByteDance Seed UI-TARS Team](https://seed.bytedance.com/en/).
+My research interests include LLM Agent (Joint use of search, code, and GUI tools), Code Intelligence, and LLM Reasoning.

-I am looking for PhD opportunities, feel free to contact me!🔥
+<p style="color: red;">I expect to graduate in 2027 and am currently on the job market!
+If you are interested in me, please feel free to contact me.🔥</p>

 # 📖 Educations